MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-laps-troubleshooting-guidance.md

     1. Download [PsGetSid](/sysinternals/downloads/psgetsid).
     2. Extract the downloaded file and open an elevated command prompt on the client machine where you're experiencing the issue.
     3. Run the `psgetsid -accepteula <SID> or <Name>` command.
 Use the SID or name mentioned in Event ID 10035.
-4. Check if there are any Active Directory replication errors in the forest.
+4. Check if there are any Active Directory replication errors in the forest and troubleshoot them.
 For more information, see [Troubleshooting Active Directory Replication Problems](/windows-server/identity/ad-ds/manage/troubleshoot/troubleshooting-active-directory-replication-problems).

 ## Event ID 10048